Can be used in research studies and clinical trials to study different surgical approaches.

 Carefully designed to meet the requirements of regulatory bodies.

 Included in ICHOM Standard Sets for facial paralysis to enable hospitals around the world to compare outcomes.

 Designed using a modern psychometric approach to facilitate use in patient care.

 The FACE-Q | Paralysis module includes a subset of scales/checklist from the FACE-Q | Craniofacial module relevant to facial paralysis.
 These scales measure appearance (eyes, face, forehead, lips, smile), function (breathing, eating, eyes, face, speech), health-related quality of life (appearance distress, psychological, social, school, speech distress), and adverse effects (eyes, face).
 Clinicians and researchers are able to administer the subset of scales relevant to their situation.

 Five scales measure aspects of appearance that can be affected by facial paralysis.
-One scale measures face overall, and other scales measure the eyes, forehead, lips and smile.
+One scale measures face overall, and the other scales measure the eyes, forehead, lips, and smile.

 Five scales/checklists measure facial functions, including breathing, eating/drinking, functions involving the eye (e.g., blink, see properly) and face (e.g., smile, frown), as well as speaking.